 Originally from a mid-sized twin cities in Canada (Kitchener-Waterloo), I spent 12 years in Toronto, before relocating to London (UK).

-I started creating solo work shortly after graduating from theatre school.
+I also started creating solo work shortly after graduating from theatre school.
 My first show, OH MY IRMA, began as a 2-minute monologue that I performed at emerging artist nights around Toronto and gradually grew to a full-length show.
 This process of creating through performance has informed how I make solo shows -- the audience's reaction helps me to decide that impulses to pursue and what to ignore.

 OH MY IRMA was developed at Theatre Passe Muraille's BUZZ Festival, before a run a the Edmonton Fringe and premiere at TPM in 2011.
-Not wanting the show to end after this run, I began touring it internationally.
+Not wanting the show to die after this run, I began touring it internationally.

 Since relocating to the UK I have worked with The Yard Theatre (Deborah Pearson's Made Visible), The National Theatre Studio (TomorrowLoveVR) and BBC Radio 4 (The Hours); my solos have been presented by CPT, BAC, The Albany, Drayton Arms, Summerhall and The Bike Shed.
 I was a member of Camden People's Theatre's Starting Blocks Scheme where I began work on my new solo, The Ex-Boyfriend Yard Sale.
 CPT continues to support the development of this work towards a full-production.

-As a playwright my work has been supported and developed by The Battersea Arts Centre, Camden People’s Theatre, Theaterdiscounter (Berlin), The Stratford Festival, The National Theatre School of Canada, The Banff Centre for the Arts, Playwrights’ Workshop Montreal, Tarragon Theatre and Nightwood Theatre.
+As a playwright my work has been supported and developed by Battersea Arts Centre, Camden People’s Theatre, Theaterdiscounter (Berlin), The Stratford Festival, The National Theatre School of Canada, The Banff Centre for the Arts, Playwrights’ Workshop Montreal, Tarragon and Nightwood Theatre.